phogolabs/cli/provider/aws/README.md

 # AWS Provider

-A package that facilitates working with http://vaultproject.io/ in context of [CLI](https://github.com/phogolabs/cli).
-It increases the security of Golang applications by populating a command line arguments from the vault.
+A package that contains a providers that populates flags from Amazon S3 or Amazon SSM.

 ## Installation